adam-spice/100daysofcode/README.md

 Day 4 Added a contact form to my website that will store the email message in the website backend and also email it to me.

 Day 5 started developing a flutter web to do app.

+Day 6 Developed an credit card payment form using HTML, CSS and JavaScript

+Day 7 continued working on my Flutter web to do app.
+Got sign in with google working.

+Started working on a discord clone using Feathers